vish2002/MiniUrlD/README.md

-Here's a polished version of your GitHub README content:

----

 # MiniUrlD

 MiniUrlD is a web application designed to shorten lengthy URLs into concise links while offering an integrated analytics feature to track visit counts for each shortened link.